cerner/terra-core/packages/terra-table/docs/Table.md

 # Terra Table

-The Terra Table is a structural component to arrange content within a table.
+The Terra Table is a structural component used to create standard html tables.

 ## Getting Started